The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy: METHODS

 \subsection{Data Analysis}

+We addressed our research questions within a paradigmatic framework of interpretivism and constructivism~\cite{schwandt1994constructivist,byrne2022worked,clarke2014thematic}, i.e., we sought to aggregate our participants' individually constructed accounts of their motivations, attitudes, and experiences regarding their use of the Pin of Shame as faithfully as possible,\footnote{Given this emphasis, our analysis potentially under-reports the exploitative uses and harms caused by the Pin of Shame due to participants' desirability bias.
+This is a limitation of our study that we further comment on in Sec. \ref{sec:limitations}.} while still accommodating the reflexive influence of our own interpretations.
+Given these goals, we analyzed our data using Braun and Clarke's approach to reflexive thematic analysis~\cite{braun2006using}.

-We began by reading our interview transcripts multiple times to familiarize ourselves with the interview data.
-Next, we conducted an inductive qualitative analysis of our data following the thematic analysis approach \cite{braun2006using}.
+We adopted an experiential orientation to data interpretation and an inductive approach to analysis to emphasize meaning and meaningfulness as ascribed by our participants~\cite{clarke2014thematic}.
+We began by reading transcripts multiple times to familiarize ourselves with the interview data.
 The first author created open codes for each interview and wrote memos to document emerging insights.
 Next, through an iterative coding process, we refined and consolidated the names and descriptions of codes, identifying 98 initial codes.
 Throughout the coding process, the two authors discussed the selection of codes, the relations between codes and data, and how these codes relate to our research questions.
+We utilized both semantic and latent coding, but prioritized semantic codes.
+Our coding was grounded in a constructionist epistemology.
+Specifically, we acknowledged the relevance of recurrence, but used our participants' expressed degrees of importance to the issues discussed and meaningfulness as interpreted by us as the central criteria for creating and assigning codes.

 Following this, we visualized and developed the thematic connections between our codes.
 To facilitate this, we physically wrote our codes on sticky notes and placed them on a wall --- this process offered us greater freedom to engage in constant comparisons, rearrangements, and reflections~\cite{maher2018ensuring}.
 Using the 98 initial codes, we merged similar concepts and organized them into a hierarchical structure, represented by a set of new parent codes and corresponding child codes.
 Through this process, we developed 12 parent codes and 76 child codes.
 For instance, the parent code `Fostering norm education' included the child codes `educating bystanders' and `preventing similar actions in the future.'
-Finally, after further refining these codes and examining the relations between them, we developed thick descriptions of parent codes as our key themes that we present as our findings.
+Finally, after further reviewing and refining these codes and examining the relations between them, we developed thick descriptions of parent codes, and names them as our key themes that we present as our findings.

-\section{FINDINGS}
+\section{Findings}

 In this section, we first describe content creators' motivations, considerations, and concerns when deploying the Pin of Shame.
 Next, we discuss the social effects of deploying the Pin of Shame and how creators perceive these effects.